evtn/matiq-old/README.md

 - [**unsafe**] ability to use objects from current Python environment (and import modules to it)
 - slices

+### TODO
+Things written in *italic* are under consideration.
+This list could be

+Features:

+- keyword arguments
+- default values (maybe)
+- namespaces *and classes/objects*
+- return in functions

+Other:

+- refactor some stuff
+-

 ## Installation and quickstart
 - Get a Python 3.6+ interpreter (the newer the better, but 3.6 should work)
 - Download `matiq` file from repository ( i. e. by `git clone https://github.com/evtn/matiq.git`)